Cowen slashes price target on Micron Technology Inc. [MU] – find out why.

 Cowen have made an estimate for Micron Technology Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 01, 2021.
 While these analysts kept the previous recommendation, Daiwa Securities raised their target price to Buy.
 The new note on the price target was released on February 18, 2021, representing the official price target for Micron Technology Inc. stock.
 On January 08, 2021, analysts increased their price target for MU shares from 80 to 90.

-Micron Technology Inc. [MU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.11.
-With this latest performance, MU shares gained by 3.65% in over the last four-week period, additionally plugging by 61.38% over the last 6 months – not to mention a rise of 96.55% in the past year of trading.
+Micron Technology Inc. [MU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.05.
+With this latest performance, MU shares dropped by -2.43% in over the last four-week period, additionally plugging by 72.14% over the last 6 months – not to mention a rise of 79.72% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Micron Technology Inc. [MU] shares currently have an operating margin of +14.33 and a Gross Margin at +30.57.
 Micron Technology Inc.’s Net Margin is presently recorded at +12.54.